• About the theatre

 Mother Courage

-• VASILISA ALEXEEVA
+• VASILISA ALEKSEEVA

 Kattrin (Catherine), her mute daughter

-• VAN SUPRUN
+• IVAN SUPRUN

 Eilif, her elder son